nycmeshnet/docs/content/hardware/mikrotikomnitik5ac.md

 title: "MikroTik OmniTik 5 POE ac"
 ---

 The Omnitik 5ac is an outdoor switch/router with a built-in 5Ghz 802.11ac access point, omnidirectional antenna, and 5 gigabit ethernet ports.
 Be sure to get the POE version.
+Here are [the config instructions](../config/#omni)

 _Please be sure to see [MikroTik Specifics](/hardware/mikrotikspecifics) for extra info about Mikrotik devices, how to connect, etc._